kerberos-io/deployment/README.microk8s.md

 ssh -L 8080:localhost:8080 youruser@x.x.x.x
 ```

+To access the application, open your browser and navigate to `localhost:8080`.
+Use the credentials specified in the `minio-tenant-base.yaml` configuration file to log in.
+Once logged in, you can create a new bucket, such as `mybucket`, or choose a name of your preference.

 ### Database: MongoDB

 When using Kerberos Vault, it will persist references to the recordings stored in your storage provider in a MongoDB database.
 As used before, we are using `helm` to install MongoDB in our Kubernetes cluster.
 Within the Kerberos Vault project we are using the latest official mongodb driver, so we support all major MongoDB versions (4.x, 5.x, 6.x, 7.x).